 The price of Regular and Premium are unchanged from last week.
 According to GasBuddy.com, California has the highest average price for Regular at $3.17 and Mississippi has the cheapest at $1.82.
 The WTIC end of day spot price closed at 41.04, a decrease of 1.4% from last week.

 CPI and PCE: Two Measures of Inflation and Fed Policy

-The BEA's Core Personal Consumption Expenditures Chain-type Price Index for April, released Friday, shows that core inflation is below the Federal Reserve's 2% long-term target at 1.04%.
-The April Core Consumer Price Index release is higher at 1.43%.
+The BEA's Core Personal Consumption Expenditures Chain-type Price Index for June, released Friday, shows that core inflation is below the Federal Reserve's 2% long-term target at 0.95%.
+The June Core Consumer Price Index release is higher at 1.19%.
 The Fed is on record as using Core PCE data as its primary inflation gauge.

-The May US Manufacturing Purchasing Managers' Index conducted by Markit came in at 39.8, up 3.7 from the 36.1 final April figure.
+The July US Manufacturing Purchasing Managers' Index conducted by Markit came in at 50.9, up 1.1 from the 49.8 final June figure.
 Markit's Manufacturing PMI is a diffusion index: A reading above 50 indicates expansion in the sector; below 50 indicates contraction.

 Weekly Investment Strategy

 Between the biggest week of earnings, the Fed meeting, and key economic data, there were plenty of headlines ‘hot off the press’ for the financial markets to handle this week, and as we look ahead, some of these same developments, as well as a few others still have the potential to ‘turn up the heat’ on market volatility.